hero-rq/Food_Is_Therapy/README.md

 - **Flask**: For the lightweight and easy-to-use web framework.
 - **YouTube Data API**: For enabling video content integration.

-(the video is not from me, my teammate, but if there is any problem about it, please tell me I can modify it, unless I will let it stay, with getting zero benefits)
+*(the video file is not from me, my teammate, but if there is any problem about it, please tell me I can modify it, unless I will let it stay, with getting zero benefits)